chakradhar2004/Personal-Voice-Assistant/README.md

-# 🎙 Personal Voice Assistant — EDITH
+# 🎙 Personal Voice Assistant — CORAL

 A **Personal Voice Assistant** designed to provide an efficient and user-friendly experience for a wide range of users.
 With this voice assistant, you can easily access information, perform tasks, and receive personalized recommendations using **voice commands**.